Subin-Vidhu/2024/Daily_Read/Readme.md

 12. Ubuntu Network Server | [Link](https://github.com/Subin-Vidhu/2024/tree/main/Ubuntu%20Network%20Server)

 13. Learning How to Learn: Powerful mental tools to help you master tough subjects | [Link](https://github.com/Subin-Vidhu/2024/tree/main/Learning%20How%20to%20Learn)

+14. Python Full Course for free | Link (https://youtu.be/XKHEtdqhLK8?si=qaipuIrZQksSdLUF)

+    - Refer the youtube link for more details or use telegram saved msgs for the same.